Customer Service Questions

 How does PFAS enter our waterways?

-The Environmental Protection Agency proposed a national primary drinking water rule for six types of PFAS on March 14, 2023.
+The Environmental Protection Agency proposed a National Primary Drinking Water Rule for six types of PFAS on March 14, 2023.
+On April 10, 2024, the final rule was announced establishing legally enforceable levels, called Maximum Contaminant Levels (MCLs).

 EPA’s health advisory level is the minimum concentration of a compound which may present health risks to an individual over a lifetime of exposure (70 years).
 Health advisories look at lifetime exposure and consider other sources of PFAS exposure, such as consumer products.